Legislative elections for the PoK marred by irregularities, violence: 2 dead | ExBulletin

 Legislative elections for the PoK marred by irregularities, violence: 2 dead

-Voters in Pakistan-occupied Kashmir voted on Sunday to elect the region’s legislature in an election marred by allegations of irregularities and violence that killed at least two workers from Prime Minister Imran Khans’ party .
+Islamabad, Jul 25 (PTI) Voters in Pakistan-occupied Kashmir on Sunday voted to elect the region’s legislature in an election marred by allegations of irregularities and violence that killed at least two workers of Prime Minister Imran Khans’ party.

 India has previously criticized Pakistan for its decision to hold elections in Gilgit-Baltistan and said any action to change the status of the militarily occupied region has no legal basis.